inamxadw/pet-adoption-portal-bitf22m017/README.md

 This project is made only for academic purposes.
 No commerical intent.

-Here is the project update as per the Project Tasks document submitted earlier to professor, Usman Azmat.

-Task No.	Task Name	Description	Status	Priority	Submission Phase 1	Project Initialization	Set up Rails with PostgreSQL, Git, and essential gems	Completed	High	Submission 1 2	User Authentication	Implement login/registration	Completed	High	Submission 1 3	User Profiles	Allow users to view and edit their profile info	Completed	Low	Submission 1 4	Post Pet for Adoption	Users can post details of pets for adoption	Completed	High	Submission 1 5	Request Adoption	Request Adoption	Completed	High	Submission 1 6	Pet Details	Design individual pet detail pages	Completed	Medium	Submission 1 7	Navigation & Homepage	Build homepage + navbar with role-based navigation	Completed	Medium	Submission 1 8	Pet Listings	Create an index page with basic filters (breed, age)	Completed	Medium	Submission 1 9	Manual Testing	Check form flows, roles, and dashboard access	Completed	Medium	Submission 1 10	Chat Feature	Implement a basic chat feature between adopter and pet owner	Not Started	Medium	Submission 2 11	Deployment	Deploy to Heroku + SSL + custom domain	Not Started	High	Submission 2 12	Final Testing	Full end-to-end testing of workflows	Not Started	High	Submission 2 13	Documentation	Write user/developer manuals	Not Started	High	Submission 2 14	Feedback Loop	Gather feedback and refine app	Not Started	Medium	Submission 2
+## Submission 1 details:

+Submission 1 has been completed around 10 PM on 15/05/2025 (within the deadline given).
+I am writing this at 7:53 PM as per told by the professor in the group.

+1	Project Initialization --> Completed
+2	User Authentication	--> Completed
+3	User Profiles --> Completed
+4	Post Pet for Adoption --> Completed
+5	Request Adoption --> Completed
+6	Pet Details	Design individual pet detail pages --> Completed 7	Navigation & Homepage --> Completed
+8	Pet Listings --> Completed
+9	Manual Testing	--> Completed

+## Submission 1 details:

+Submission 2 is pending currently (7:54 PM - 16/05/2025)

+10	Chat Feature --> Not Started
+11	Deployment --> Not Started
+12	Final Testing --> Not Started
+13	Documentation --> Not Started
+14	Feedback Loop --> Not Started

+Refer to the original doc of the project tasks list --> https://docs.google.com/spreadsheets/d/1f3afC0OwQHprut96RTxuQlv_FwiG7i8Pc1foenJKKOw/edit?gid=0#gid=0